 If you have installed an aftermarket stereo and have wired it yourself, the problem could lay with how you connected your radio’s wires.
 Although not difficult and complicated, you need to pay attention to what wires are for your radio’s functions.

 You may have mistakenly connected the wires to the incorrect connection points, causing your radio to stay on.
-Check that your yellow wire (memory wire) and red wire (your trigger wire) is connected to the valid connection points.
+Check that your yellow wire (memory wire) and red wire (trigger wire) is connected to the valid connection points.

 If not, you may have the setup that we discussed earlier.

-A faulty ignition switch will keep your radio from turning off.
+A faulty ignition cylinder will keep your radio from turning off.

 This does occur, and a faulty ignition switch may keep your radio from turning off.
 We no know that your car radio should turn off when the ignition starts and should only stay on when the ignition is in the “off” position.

 To troubleshoot this problem, see if your radio stary on when you start the car, and if it does, the problem is most likely a faulty ignition.